marc136/elm.run/repl/README.md

 - Add "edit" button as a shorthand to copy code from history to REPL input field
 - If the user reuses the same name, the old history entry is marked as outdated (declarations and type definitions)
+- Can insert 4 different examples with multiple evaluations for demo purposes

 ## TODO

 ### Further steps

-Fake elm-format
+- Fake elm-format

-Prepend missing type declarations
+- Prepend missing type declarations

-Beginner/Zen mode: Hide type definitions?
+- Beginner/Zen mode: Hide type definitions?

-Render all entries as one Elm file\
+- Render all entries as one Elm file
-Allow download of that Elm file
+- Allow download of that Elm file

-Turn into a PWA (progressive web app) so it can be installed to computers/phones and used offline.
+- Turn into a PWA (progressive web app) so it can be installed to computers/phones and used offline.